-If the period of time has elapsed without a ruling having been made with regard to the objection or the request, the student in question can in principle claim a penalty payment.
+If the period of time has elapsed without a ruling having been made with regard to the objection or the request, the student can claim a penalty payment.
 However, the decision-making body in question must first be informed in writing of its default, and be given another two weeks to come to a ruling.
-Once this period has passed without a ruling having been made, then the student is entitled to a penalty payment.
+Once this period has passed without a ruling having been made, the student is entitled to a penalty payment.
 The amount per day for a maximum of 42 days is regulated by law.
-The penalty payment may not exceed €1,260.
+The penalty payment may not exceed € 1,442.